jan-m-kie/ai_solution/README.md

 ---

+## 🧩 Workflow Structure
+This project separates workflows into two categories:

+**1. full-automation.yaml (Generic)**
+Location: .github/workflows/full-automation.yaml

+Runs when: Changes occur in crewai.yaml, src/**, or terraform/**

+Purpose: Runs CrewAI to generate/update Terraform infrastructure as code.

+Use case: Shared automation across all apps; no app-specific logic here.

+**2. deploy-<app>.yaml (Per App)**
+Location: .github/workflows/deploy-predictive-maintenance.yaml (example)

+Runs when: Changes occur in app/**, terraform/**, or the workflow file itself

+Purpose: Deploys a specific app (e.g., Predictive Maintenance) to Kubernetes using Terraform + Docker.

+Use case: Isolated deployments with app-specific steps.

 ## 🛡 Disclaimer

 This project is for experimentation and prototyping.
 Outputs from AI agents should be reviewed before use in production environments.